Sky Coyote's Résumé

-- I am working on a scientific project about the physical foundations of computation.
-I have my own multi-year goal is to create a table-top device for performing general 1 to 8-bit computations.
+- I am working on a scientific project concerning the physical foundations of computation.
+I have my own multi-year goal is to create a table-top device for performing general multi-bit computations.
 See my website for more information.

 August 2012--August 2014: Knowledge Quest LLC, Portland, OR.